-Did you know that 20% of small businesses fail in their first year, 30% close their doors in the second year, and 50% fail after 5 years in business?
+Did you know 20% of small businesses fail in their first year, roughly 30% close their doors in the second year and about 50% shut down after 5 years in business?

-One reason that small businesses fail is the lack of cash flow.
-However, there are many ways to prevent cash-flow issues or minimize its impact on your business.
-In this article, we’ll discuss the causes of small business cash-flow problems and how you can solve these challenges.
+One reason for business failure is due to cash flow.
+However, there are many ways to prevent cash-flow issues or minimize their impact on your business.
+In this article, we’ll discuss some of the best ways for solving cash-flow problems in small business and how you can get started.

 Why Do Companies Have Cash-Flow Problems?